vcuspinera/Banxico_SIE_API_guide/README.md

 - `sie_function` - when giving the names of the code of different series, it automatically prints and saves the plot of this series, prints the metadata, and returns the data in a [tidy format](https://www.jstatsoft.org/article/view/v059i10) frame format.

-To complement this effort, I built a [Dashboard](##Dashboard) that focus on Mexican Banknotes and Coins exploring currency time series from SIE API with the option of saving the database of the selected series, in wide or tidy format.
+To complement this effort, I built a [Shiny Dashboard](https://github.com/vcuspinera/Banxico_SIE_API_guide/tree/main/sie_app) that focus on Mexican Banknotes and Coins exploring currency time series from SIE API with the option of saving the database of the selected series, in wide or tidy format.

 ## Dependencies